-Hey friends, happy Monday!
+Hey friends, happy Thursday!

-Here's what else I've been up to this week.
+Here's what else I've been up to.

 A reminder: you can reply to these emails :) They go straight to my inbox.

 Wishing you a happy and safe week ahead,